 Missing or Buried Licenses

-Solution: Create dedicated "Licenses & Certifications" section at top.
-Our Builder positions this correctly.
+Solution: Create a dedicated "Licenses and Certifications" section at the top.

 Vague Clinical Descriptions